ibm-cloud-docs/appid/faq.md

 Check out the following table for answers to commonly asked questions about encryption.

 <table>
   <caption>Table 2.
-Frequently asked questions abotu how {{site.data.keyword.appid_short_notm}} handles encryption</caption>
+Frequently asked questions about how {{site.data.keyword.appid_short_notm}} handles encryption</caption>
   <thead>
     <th colspan=2><img src="images/idea.png" alt="More information icon"/>  </th>
   </thead>
   <tbody>
     <tr>
       <td>Why do you use encryption?</td>
-      <td>One way that we protect our users information is by encrypting customer data at rest The service encrypts customer data at rest with per-tenant keys.</td>
+      <td>One way that we protect our users information is by encrypting customer data at rest.
+The service encrypts customer data at rest with per-tenant keys.</td>
     </tr>
     <tr>
       <td>Did you build your own algorithms?
 Which ones do you use in your code?</td>